Many guitarists learn a few major, minor and dominant 7th chords and consider their “chord learning” stage to be over – don’t be one of them!

 Compare a standard C minor chord with a C minor 7th:

-Notes in a C major chord: C, E flat, G
+Notes in a C minor chord: C, E flat, G

-Notes in a C major 7th chord: C, E flat, G, B flat
+Notes in a C minor 7th chord: C, E flat, G, B flat

 Two of the most common ways of playing minor 7th chords are shown below, next to their minor equivalents.